mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8-mods.md

 #### Assembly

-I have printed the horizontal mount as I am planning on mounting the Klipper Expander to the left hand side of the rear electronics compartment and the inner slot is occupied by the corroplast side panel.
+I have printed the horizontal mount as I am planning on mounting the Klipper Expander on the bottom of the rear electronics compartment.

 ##### Parts Used